 —Sgt.
 Rod Hampton, Canine Unit Supervisor, Round Rock (Texas) Police Department Canine Unit Supervisor, open letter, August 7, 2002

 There is certain state information on the legality of electric dog collars in Australia that you should further check… but to sum it up, in the states of Queensland, Western Australia and Tasmania, there are no specific restrictions on the use of these dog shock collars.

 In the state of Victoria, there are certain legal requirements and conditions to follow.

-New South Wales does not allow electric dog bark collars and remote dog training collars but gives certain conditions on the use of Dog Containment system.
+New South Wales does not allow electric dog bark collars and remote dog training collars but gives certain conditions on the use of the Dog Containment system.

 South Australia and Australian Capital Territory prohibit the use of these Electric Dog Collars.

 So, peeps from QLD, WA, TAS can freely celebrate the success of dog training with electronic dog collars.
-If you are from VIC or NT, you better request for approval from your local councils.
+If you are from VIC or NT, you better request approval from your local councils.